SanjeevGO123/drive-clone/README.md

     └── generatepresignedURL.ts
 ```

-> 🔐 `src/secrets/config.ts` contains sensitive info like API URL and Cognito Pool IDs.
+> 🔐 `.env.development` contains sensitive info like API URL and Cognito Pool IDs.
 This file is git-ignored and should be populated manually in each environment.

 ---